 The source HTML for this GridView

 The formatting for the GridView has been done via styles and skins (not shown here).
-You can find out how to do this on our basic ASP.NET courses.

 To get some idea of how powerful a GridView is, here is a partial list of events supported by a GridView: